This article may contain links from our affiliate partners. Please read how we make money!

 These four ingredients will have you feeling like a kitchen wizard.
 Not only is this recipe super simple; you probably also already have all of the ingredients on hand.
 EVOO, balsamic vinegar, Italian seasoning, and garlic make for a fantastically tender chicken dish that’s also Whole30 compliant.

 This is not your average healthy chicken marinade.
 The flavor palette on this paprika lemon chicken dish is really unique.
 Just remember that there is too much of a good thing, and it’s important to note how long to marinate chicken.
 Another way to change up your chicken dishes is to remember that marinades like this one are great for the grill, the stovetop, and even the oven.
 If you don’t own a grill, they make meal prepping 100x easier!
-We recently bought a Weber grill which is the best gas grill you can get under $200.
+I recently bought a Weber grill which is the best gas grill you can get under $200.

 Cumin, oregano, and red wine vinegar bring a classic Greek flavor to a simple weeknight dish.
 The light and savory recipe fits into paleo and Whole30 diet plans.
 Plus, it pairs well with simple sides, like a fresh salad or roasted veggies, to add a little something extra to your dinnertime.